evgenyneu/keychain-swift/CONTRIBUTING.md

 # Contributing guidlines

 Thank you for contributing to Keychain Swift library.
-Feel free to create an issue if you notive a bug or need help.
+Feel free to create an issue if you notice a bug or need help.

 ## Submitting a pull request

-Before submitting a pull request please create a note that this library is not a full featured wrapper around Keychain API.
+Before writing code that extends the library please create an issue first to discuss what you are planning to add.
+Please note that this library is not a full featured wrapper around Keychain API.
 The purpose of this project is to do few things and do them well.
 There are many excellent [alternative solutions](https://github.com/evgenyneu/keychain-swift#alternative-solutions) that provide additional features to people who need them.
 This project, in contrast, is a single-purpose tool that sacrifices functionality in favor of the ease of use.